PaulaVegas/Proyecto_RedSocial/assets/bitacoraDesarrollo.md

 Started testing with jest, had to create app.js and separate code from index.js so as to separate the logic from the express server (the .listen) and to be able to reuse my app in testing without initializing the real server.
 Installed the `mongodb-memory-server` library to have a temporary MongoDB database.
+Changed to .env and broke the testing with jest.
+Revisit !!!

 # 🧩 Problems